mrnkr/nvim-config/README.md

 ## Potential problems

 - You may have `coc.nvim` throw some errors because python is not properly configured.
 If the language is already installed the error might be you don't have the `neovim` package installed, which can easily be solved by running `pip install neovim`
+- Does the thing look ugly AF with tons of unsupported characters?
+You're just missing a font, a [`Nerd Font`](https://www.nerdfonts.com/) in particular!
+Install one (or all fonts using the script they provide) from their repo [right here](https://github.com/ryanoasis/nerd-fonts) and set one to your terminal profile, the one I like is `Ubuntu Nerd Font Mono`.